pdstools.adm.Aggregates¶

 Summary across all valid ADM models as a dataframe with the following fields:

-Time and Configuration Fields: - Period - (Only present when by_period parameter is specified) The time period for the data - DateRange Min - The minimum date in the snapshot time range - DateRange Max - The maximum date in the snapshot time range - Duration - The duration in seconds between the minimum and maximum snapshot times - Configuration - A comma-separated list of unique configurations
+Time and Configuration Fields: - DateRange Min - The minimum date in the snapshot time range - DateRange Max - The maximum date in the snapshot time range - Duration - The duration in seconds between the minimum and maximum snapshot times - Configuration - A comma-separated list of unique model configurations

 Performance Metrics: - Positives Inbound - The sum of positive responses across all models in the inbound channels - Positives Outbound - The sum of positive responses across all models in the outbound channels - Responses Inbound - The sum of all responses across all models in the inbound channels - Responses Outbound - The sum of all responses across all models in the outbound channels - Performance - The weighted average performance across all models (50-100)